 Astonishing Results You’ve Never Heard

-Second: the six year olds’ 1982 solo responses to the SAT photos also produced the same results and percentages.
+Second: The six year olds’ 1982 solo responses to the SAT photos also produced the same results and percentages.

-Fourth: The match of the parents’ own 1982 AAI security, with how secure their babies were five years back in 1977, was at an unheard-of level.
+Fourth: The match of the parents’ own 1982 AAI adult security, with how secure their babies were five years back in 1977, was at an unheard-of level.
 It correlated more than 70% of the time, in a field where a 20% correlation is highly significant.
 “A marked relation between a parent’s discussion of his/her own attachment history (AAI), and the offspring’s Strange Situation behavior 5 years previously, had been uncovered.”
 [FN8, 10]